-Marcel, Principal Solicitor and Consultant of Vaarzon-Morel Solicitors shares some of his experiences while assisting in boat transactions both in Australia and Overseas alerting the reader to both the practical and legal realities.
+Marcel, Principal Lawyer and Consultant of Vaarzon-Morel Lawyers shares some of his experiences while assisting in boat transactions both in Australia and Overseas alerting the reader to both the practical and legal realities.

 Due diligence is more commonly considered when purchasing a business and not a boat.
 While there are consumer protections given by businesses generally in respect to boat purchases many purchases are done privately where no or little protection is given.
 In these respects, you may want to know if the vendor has good title to sell.
 Or given the volatility of the boating industry that you are buying from a solvent business.
 Ultimately, the issue remains that the boating industry is one of the least regulated industries with many potential pitfalls, therefore; it is worthwhile having a forensic look at the vendor.